 Then you should review all of your circumstances and progress against your retirement plan targets at least annually.

-But don't micro manage the plan.
+Don't micro manage the plan.
 This isn't a day to day or even month to month review and should probably not be done more often than twice a year.
 In this review vigorously check whether there have been any significant changes in your assumptions and risks.
 If there are then make adjustments to the plan.

 I am also constantly looking to find organisations and specialists in this marketwho provide honest, reliable and value for money retirement financial planning services for individuals.